Gustav-Adolf Schultze

-Gustav Adolf Schultze (18 December 1825, in Naumburg, Province of Saxony – 1897 in Almrich) was a German portrait painter.
+Gustav Adolf Schultze (18 December 1825 – 1897) was a German portrait painter and photographer.

 Life

-Gustav Adolf Schultze was born in 1825, the son of a theologian who later gave up the profession of clergyman and worked as a master needle maker in the Saale / Unstrut district.
+Gustav Adolf Schultze was born in 1825 in Naumburg, Province of Saxony, the son of a theologian who later gave up the profession of clergyman and worked as a master needle maker in the Saale / Unstrut district.

-After his school years in Naumburg, Gustav Adolf went to Berlin in 1843 to study painting with the then director of the academy, Johann Gottfried Schadow, and then portrait painting with Eduard Magnus.
-On Schadow's recommendation, Gustav Adolf Schultze met the art historian Franz Theodor Kugler, who became a fatherly friend.
-Gustav Adolf Schultze was also friendly with the poet Emanuel Geibel, whom he also portrayed.
+After his school years in Naumburg, Schultze went to Berlin in 1843 to study painting with the then director of the academy, Johann Gottfried Schadow, and then portrait painting with Eduard Magnus.
+On Schadow's recommendation, Schultze met the art historian Franz Theodor Kugler, who became a fatherly friend.
+Schultze was also friendly with the poet Emanuel Geibel, whom he also portrayed.
 This portrait is now in the Paul Schultze-Naumburg Künstlerheim in Weimar.
 The writer Paul Heyse also belonged to the circle of friends.